ADGEfficiency/data-science-south/content/lessons/ci-cd.md

 ## Why Learn CI/CD?

-- **Automated Testing** - Ensure that code changes pass tests before being deployed.
+- **Ensure code passes tests** - ensure that code is tested before it is merged.
-- **Automated Deployments** - Deploy using a consistent, repeatable process.
+- **Repeatable deployments** - deploy code using a consistent, re-runnable pipeline.

 ## Why Continuous Integration?